amarce/kolla-ansible/doc/source/admin/podman.rst

 ``pid_mode: host`` are forwarded to the Podman client so that ``podman inspect`` reports ``HostConfig.PidMode=host`` on subsequent runs.

+``cgroupns_mode`` overrides supplied through service definitions or ``common_options`` are also honoured.
+Unsupported options provided through ``common_options`` are stripped before reaching the Podman API so that the client receives only arguments it understands.

 When using ``*_extra_volumes`` options, Kolla Ansible will automatically create any missing host directories referenced by bind mounts with permissions ``0755`` before starting containers.